Why Do I Struggle with Sexual Addiction (Part 1)?

 Does this sound familiar?

 In Part 2, I’ll tackle the second cycle – coping skills.
-I’ll cover how our maladaptive coping strategies can hijack the brain and leave us even more vulnerable to addiction – and to regrettable life choices that deeply impact not only the addict, but all of those they love as well.
+I’ll cover how our maladaptive coping strategies can hijack the brain and leave us even more vulnerable to addiction and sexual activities – and to regrettable life choices that deeply impact not only the addict, but all of those they love as well.

 For those of you who are reading this and see yourself in these words, you don’t need to wait for Part 2.
 If you are struggling to make sense of the life choices you are currently making, let’s do something about it.
 We can help you find answers and a productive path forward that puts you back in control.

 Use this link to set up a free 15-minute Discovery Call to ask questions and learn more about how we can help.

 Sam John is a Licensed Professional Therapist and Certified Sexual Addiction Candidate at The Marriage Place where he specializes in helping couples rescue and repair their relationships and individuals to find freedom from sexual addiction and childhood trauma.

 You may also like:

 Your wedding day is not the championship.
 It’s not a win to make it down the aisle and say “I Do.”
 Your “Super Bowl” is defeating your biggest opponent yet – DIVORCE.
 Here are some things your “Team” aka you and your spouse will need: